webview/webview/README.md

   webview_debug("exited: %d\n", 1);
 ```

-To evaluate arbitrary javascript code use the following C function:
+To evaluate arbitrary JavaScript code use the following C function:

 ```c
 webview_eval(&webview, "alert('hello, world');");
 ```

-There is also a special callback (`webview.external_invoke_cb`) that can be invoked from javascript:
+There is also a special callback (`webview.external_invoke_cb`) that can be invoked from JavaScript:

 ```javascript
 // C